Typewriters

 Typewriters Recorded for this Library

 Typewriter sizes can be broken down into three categories.
 The largest are referred to as standards.
 These are the heavy kind that would look right at home on the desk of any newsroom reporter, their worn-out brown fedora hanging off the carriage return lever.
 Then there are portables.
 You’d find these in smoky newsrooms and Manhattan advertising firms as well, but they were equally adept inside college dorm rooms, grease-covered automotive repair shops, or, as was the case with the 1938 Corona Standard I captured, a haberdashery in Cleveland, Ohio.
-Lastly, ultraportables.
+Lastly, there are ultraportables.
 These are fun little machines.
 The laptops of their day.
 If you were part of the jet-set, you’d be toting one of these, or rather your secretary would, across the tarmac to your awaiting TWA Boeing 707.

 Aztec 14